cmontalvo251/Processing/README.md

 Langton's Ant - The ant moves forward and turns if the cell is alive or not.
 The system is chaotic up to about 10000 iterations but then randomly converges to a repeatable scenario.
 I wonder if you can make it chaotic with an extra rule or something.

 Conway's Game of Life - Each cell has rule based on neighbors and are documented in the code.
 Pretty cool simulation

+Mandelbrot - Iteration of Mandelbrot sets.
+The speed of explosion is given a color.